JanSharp/VRCJanSharpCommon/notes.md

 - [x] add `decimal` read and write functions to `DataStream`
 - [ ] better explain singletons in the readme
 - [ ] better explain build time id assignment in the readme
+- [ ] think about optional vpm dependencies